fnusyedyaqoobnaveed-blip/QA-EYE/PRIVACY.md

 ---

-**Summary**: QA EYE is a privacy-focused extension that processes all data locally on your device.
+**Summary**: Q-ARK is a privacy-focused extension that processes all data locally on your device.
 We do not collect, store, or transmit any personal information or browsing data to external servers.